 - Guarding on abdominal palpation

-- Percussion tenderness is pain and tenderness when percussing the abdomen
+- Percussion tenderness (pain and tenderness when percussing the abdomen)

 Diagnosis

-When a patient has a clinical presentation suggestive of appendicitis but investigations are negative, the next step is to perform a diagnostic laparoscopy to visualise the appendix directly.
-The surgeon can then proceed to an appendicectomy during the same procedure if indicated.
+When the clinical presentation suggests appendicitis, the next step is to perform a diagnostic laparoscopy to visualise the appendix directly.
+An appendicectomy can be performed during the same procedure if indicated.

-Consider ectopic pregnancy in girls of childbearing age.
+Ectopic pregnancy needs to be excluded in females of childbearing age.
 This is a gynaecological emergency with a relatively high mortality if mismanaged.
-A serum or urine bHCG (pregnancy test) to exclude pregnancy is essential in adolescent girls.
+A serum or urine human chorionic gonadotropin (hCG) to exclude pregnancy is essential.

 Ovarian cysts can cause pelvic and iliac fossa pain, particularly with rupture or torsion.

 Meckel’s diverticulum is a malformation of the distal ileum that occurs in around 2% of the population.
-It is usually asymptomatic, however it can bleed, become inflamed, rupture or cause a volvulus or intussusception.
-They are often removed prophylactically if identified incidentally during other abdominal operations.
+It is usually asymptomatic and does not require any treatment.
+However, it can bleed, become inflamed, rupture or cause a volvulus or intussusception.

 Mesenteric adenitis describes inflamed abdominal lymph nodes.
-This presents with abdominal pain, usually in younger children.
-This is often associated with tonsillitis or an upper respiratory tract infection.
+It presents with abdominal pain, usually in younger children, and is often associated with tonsillitis or an upper respiratory tract infection.
 No specific treatment is required.

 Appendix Mass